awsdocs/aws-m2-user-guide/doc_source/tutorial-runtime.md

 ## Prerequisites<a name="tutorial-runtime-mf-prerequisites"></a>

 Before you start the tutorial, make sure you complete the following prerequisites:
-+ Upload the [BankDemo sample application](https://d1vi4vxke6c2hu.cloudfront.net/demo/bankdemo_runtime.zip) to a bucket in Amazon S3\.
++ Download the [BankDemo sample application](https://d1vi4vxke6c2hu.cloudfront.net/demo/bankdemo_runtime.zip), unzip it, and upload the files to a bucket in Amazon S3\.
 Make sure that the bucket is in the same Region as AWS Mainframe Modernization\.
-For more information, see the [Tutorial: Setting up the build for the BankDemo sample application](tutorial-build.md)\.
+For more information, see the [Tutorial: Setting up the Micro Focus build for the BankDemo sample application](tutorial-build.md)\.
-+ Download the [catalog files](https://d1vi4vxke6c2hu.cloudfront.net/demo/catalog.zip) that the BankDemo sample application requires to locate the application data, and then upload them to an Amazon S3 bucket, such as `s3://m2-tutorial`\.
++ Download the [catalog files](https://d1vi4vxke6c2hu.cloudfront.net/demo/catalog.zip) that the BankDemo sample application requires to locate the application data, unzip them, and then upload them to an Amazon S3 bucket, such as `s3://m2-tutorial`\.
 + Make sure that your IAM user has the `CREATEDB` permission\.

 ## Step 1: Create a database<a name="tutorial-runtime-mf-db"></a>